algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 ## Project Goal

-The aim of the project is to create an high-performance software solution that calculates the quickest path between two landmarks in the United States.
+The aim of the project is to create a high-performance software solution that calculates the quickest path between two landmarks in the United States.

 ## Project Rules